HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/appliance/remove-hpovappliancetrustedcertificate.md

 _**HPOneView.Appliance.TrustedCertificate**_

-A trusted certificate from [`Get-HPOVApplianceTrustedCertificate`](get-hpovappliancetrustedcertificate.md).
+A trusted certificate from Get-HPOVApplianceTrustedCertificate.

 ## Return Values